Introduction

 Origins and principles of lean

-Lean methodology originated in manufacturing, specifically Toyota’s production system.
-Its core principle is maximising customer value while minimising waste.
-Lean thinking has since been adapted to various industries, including project management.
+Lean is a philosophy that originated in the manufacturing industry, particularly in the production system of Toyota.
+The primary principle of Lean is to maximise customer value while minimising waste.
+Lean thinking has been adapted to other industries, including project management.

 Key principles of Lean include: